 Women reporters who were accredited to the Capitol press galleries did not spend much time covering legislative actions or political maneuvering, but generally were confined to the fringes of politics.
-This group included stalwart members of the WNPC like Winifred Mallon, who had been hired in 1929 as a political writer in the New York Times Washington bureau, but also covered social events as the bureau's token woman.
+This group included stalwart members of the WNPC like Winifred Mallon, who had been hired in 1929 as a political writer in the NewYork Times Washington bureau, but also covered social events as the bureau's token woman.
 Mallon, originally a cable clerk at the State Department, had begun writing news dispatches from Washington for the Chicago Tribune in 1902.

-100 the Chicago Tribune and other newspapers for two decades.
+Her first contribution to the Tribune was an item for a column that revealed First Lady Edith Roosevelt's choice of children's books for the White House library.
+Mallon corresponded for the Chicago Tribune and other newspapers for two decades.
 She wrote as "Raymond" for stories on immigration and armed forces recruiting.
 Her own name appeared only on stories related to women's issues, such as this one for the Pittsburgh Dispatch in 1903, headlined, MRS. SECRETARY OF COMMERCE CORTELYOU CHATS ENTERTAININGLY OF HER NEW SOCIAL DUTIES, LIVES FOR HUSBAND AND CHILDREN.
-102